sveltejs/kit/documentation/docs/30-advanced/60-images.md

 > If you have existing image imports like `import SomeImage from './some/image.jpg';` they will be treated differently now.
 If you want to get back the previous behavior of this import returning a URL string, add `?url` to the end of the import.

-If you have an image tag you do not want to be transformed you can use the comment `<!-- static-img-disable -->`.
+If you have an image tag that you do not want to be transformed you can use the comment `<!-- static-img-disable -->`.

 ## Best practices